 The 25 years since the opening of Whitireia were celebrated with a series of events, including a fun day to which the community were invited, and a staff morning tea attended by chief executive Don Campbell and his two predecessors, Deirdre Dale and Turoa Royal.

-In June, Whitireia marked Samoan Independence with a series of events across the day.
-The day began with an early morning flag raising ceremony, while later activities included a valu popo (coconut grating) competition, traditional song and siva with Samoa Idol, performances by year one Bachelor of Applied Arts (Performing Arts) students, and a traditional taualuga to close.
+In June, Whitireia marked Samoan Independence with a series of events held across the day.
+The celebration began with an early morning flag raising ceremony, while later activities included a valu popo (coconut grating) competition, traditional song and siva with Samoa Idol, performances by year one Bachelor of Applied Arts (Performing Arts) students, and a traditional taualuga to close.